Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class3/README.md

 Lets try to incorporate a for loop inside the fasta_counter.sh script that uses the first command line argument - i.e directory name and search for \*.fna files in that directory and runs contig counting command on each of them.

-- Open “fasta_counter.sh” in nano or your favourite text editor and follow instructions for making edits so it will do what we want it to do
+- Open “fasta_counter.sh” in nano or your favourite text editor

+- Input the for loop to count the number of sequences in a fasta file

+- Add $1 in the appropriate places to (hint - there are two places where the directory is needed)

-- Run this script in day1am directory and verify that you get the correct results.
+- Run this script on the XXXX directory and verify that you get the correct results.
 Basic usage of the script will be:

 ./fasta_counter.sh <directory containing files>

 ```
-./fasta_counter.sh .
+./fasta_counter.sh XXX
 ```

-The "." sign tells the script to use current directory as its first command line argument($1)